genwebcorp/genjax/README.md

 key = jax.random.PRNGKey(314159)
 trace = jax.jit(beta_bernoulli.simulate)(key, (0.5, ))
-choice = trace.get_choice()
+choice = trace.get_choices()
 ```

-`choice` is a map-like record of all random choices made during the execution of the
+`choice` is a tree-like record of all random choices made during the execution of the
 generative function `beta_bernoulli`.
 Print it with a `genjax.console()`
 instance: